unicode-org/message-format-wg/exploration/bidi-usability.md

 The workaround in #763 was to permit these characters _before_ or _after_ whitespace using the various whitespace productions.
 This works at the cost of allowing spurious markers.

+We want isolate characters to be _outside_ of patterns.
+There is an open question about how best to place them.
+One option would be to place them adjacent to the "pattern quote" character sequences `{{`/`}}`.
+Another option would be to place them _inside_ the pattern quotes, e.g. `{\u2066{`/`}\u2068}`.

+Bidi isolates and marks are invisible characters.
+Whitespace is also invisible.
+Mixing these may be problematic.
+Not allowing these to mix could produce annoying parse errors.

 ## Proposed Design